aMehdipour/Springboard-Capstone-Project/README.md

 ### <span style="color:red">**NOTE**: </span> The click package command line inputs must be in string format **WITHOUT** quotes in order to work correctly.
 For example, the data is nominally in the data folder, and if I wanted to run the ParseData.py file on the train.txt file contained in data, the input I would give when prompted by the command line would be ../data/train.txt **NOT** '../data/train.txt' or "../data/train.txt".
 Adding quotes or any other punctuation will cause the code to fail.
 This is because click automatically converts the input text to a Python string, and inputting '../data/train.txt' in the command line will result in the input directory being  ''../data/train.txt'' which is invalid.

+### NOTE: The ParseData.py file outputs the parsed and transformed features and labels as trainingdata.csv, testdata.csv, traininglabels.csv, testinglabels.csv, and unnormalizedTestData.csv into the data folder.
+In order to run Train.py, you will have to provide the path trainingdata.csv and traininglabels.csv.
+For Predict.py, just input the path to the data folder (do not specify a specific file) and the path the to saved model.
+The un-normalized data file is used for the Gradio application.

 ## Training Results

 Training losses: